10 Best Food Tracking Apps of 2024

 Research Behind Food Tracking

 There are a few reasons why food tracking can be so beneficial.
-It can help you become more aware of the foods you’re eating and give you a better understanding of your dietary habits.
-It allows you to see where changes can be made as well as recognize what foods work best for you.
-Recording your intake can also help keep you on track to make healthy changes.
+It can help you become more aware of the foods you’re eating and better understand your dietary habits.
+It allows you to see where changes can be made and recognize what foods work best for you.
+Recording your intake can also help you stay on track to make healthy changes.
 Seeing the progress you’ve made can give you the motivation to continue making healthy choices.

 Food Tracking to Manage Glucose for Weight Loss

 When it comes to weight loss, tracking food is especially important.
-Logging your food intake, as well as other lifestyle factors, can give you different insights into what can affect your health.
-You may find that you have to adjust your calorie intake, carbohydrate consumption, or even meal times to lose weight.
+Companies like Noom and Weight Watchers place a lot of emphasis on low-calorie foods.
+However, logging your food intake and other lifestyle factors can give you different insights into what is affecting your health.
+You may find that adjusting your best calorie intake, carbohydrate consumption, or meal times can help you lose weight.

-A continuous glucose monitor that sends your glucose data to an app that includes a food log can show you how different foods affect your blood sugar in real-time.
-As you watch your glucose response and log the foods you eat, you’ll learn which foods, how much food, and how food eaten under certain circumstances (after exercise, for example, or when you’re sleep deprived) may impact your blood sugar levels.
+A continuous glucose monitor that sends your glucose data to an app with a food log can show you how different foods affect your blood sugar in real time.
+As you watch your glucose response and log the foods you eat, you’ll learn which foods, their portion sizes, and under what circumstances they’re eaten (after exercise, for example, or when you’re sleep-deprived) may impact your blood sugar levels.

 How to Track Foods

-Tracking your food can seem daunting at first, but it's pretty easy to learn how to do it.
-First, you’ll need to track your food intake in some type of app or journal.
-There are several different tracking apps available, so find one that works best for you.
+Tracking your food can initially seem daunting, but learning how to do it is pretty straightforward.
+First, you’ll need to track your food intake using an app or journal.
+Several tracking apps are available, so find one that works best for you.

-Then, simply enter the foods you ate and the amount you ate.
+Then, simply enter the foods you ate, including your portion sizes.
 Depending on the app’s features, you may also be able to track other information about how food affects your body.
 Things like bloating and even blood sugar responses can be assessed within specific apps.
 This information can help identify food triggers and trends.

-There are many different tracking apps available, and all of them have their strengths and weaknesses.
-Here are a few of the best food tracking apps available based on ratings and reviews in the App store:
+Many different tracking apps are available, and all have their strengths and weaknesses.
+Here are a few of the best food-tracking apps available based on ratings and reviews in the App Store:

 Signos Logo

-Signos members get access to a continuous glucose monitor (CGM) that sends their glucose data via bluetooth to the Signos app.
+Signos members get access to a continuous glucose monitor (CGM) that sends their glucose data via Bluetooth to the user-friendly Signos app.
 Members can see their daily 24/7 glucose line graph and how what they eat, when they exercise, how they sleep, and more affect their glucose levels.

-The Signos app encourages users to track foods from a full database of ingredients and products.
-You’ll see the calorie content and macronutrient breakdown of all of the meals and snacks you log as well as your glucose response to the food (or combination of foods) so you can compare and contrast how different variables impact your blood sugar.
-This helps you make more informed decisions based on how your glucose reacts to certain foods and the app even gives you recommendations for how to stabilize your glucose if there’s a spike.
+The Signos app and its registered dietitian nutritionists encourage users to track foods from a complete database of ingredients and products.
+You’ll see the calorie content and macronutrient breakdown of all the meals and snacks you log and your glucose response to the food (or combination of foods) so you can compare and contrast how different variables impact your blood sugar.
+This helps you make more informed decisions based on how your glucose reacts to certain foods.
+The app even gives you recommendations for stabilizing your glucose if there’s a spike.

 Favorite foods and save homemade meals in the food log to make tracking the foods you eat often easier.